 For this recipe I used a fast version of classic coconut frangipane.
 Instead of using coconut flour, I used dessicated coconut and mixed all the ingredients in a mixer with blade attachment.
 The frangipane is slightly less compact than the classic recipe.

-Put all the dry ingredients in the blender and stir.
-Add butter and blend briefly.
-Finally add egg and blend well until the mixture is smooth.
+Put all the dry ingredients in the blender with blade attachment and blend.
+Add butter and blend again briefly.
+Finally add egg and blend well until the mixture becomes smooth.

 Baking coconut frangipane tart